EthanGilles/nvim/README.md

 should pop up and start downloading all of the plugins, and their dependencies.
 Once everything is downloaded, re-open NeoVim and the configuration should be loaded.

+To get auto-completion support, see [Conquer of Completion](#conquer-of-completion).
+You have to install certain Conquer of Completion (CoC) *extensions* to get auto-complete.
+Any extension is one NeoVim command away.

 If you would like to just call `vim` as a command, add the following to your `.bashrc` file
 ```
 alias vim=nvim